 The survey should show any roads, railroads, telephone lines, sewage lines, drains, oil and gas pipelines, fences, walls, hedges, culverts, billboards, driveways, and monuments that are on or across the property or near a boundary line that indicates the potential or actual existence of an easement.

 The surveyor’s certification will appear on the survey and bear the surveyor’s original signature, registration number, and seal.

 We suggest you be specific with your surveyor to make sure they put the exact information on the survey that you are looking for.
 Sometimes, surveyors do not put all the information you are looking for on the survey (like the location of existing structures or key measurements) so tell them in advance to be sure to get the information included.

-At Schorr Law, we are experienced in handling property line disputes and providing counsel on matters involving real property property sales, purchases, and leases.
+Are you looking for a property easement disputes attorney Los Angeles?
+Schorr Law has the top rated real estate lawyers Los Angeles, California.
+Call 310-954-1877 to schedule a consult.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.